Intel-BMC/openbmc/README.md

 merged in the OpenBMC main project (github.com/openbmc).
 In due course, all of the capabilities here will be brought to the OpenBMC project.

-For questions or support please email OpenBMC.Support@intel.com.
+For questions or support, please email OpenBMC.Support@intel.com.

 Some answers to questions that tend to get asked:

 ### Does this mean that Intel is no longer contributing to the Linux Foundation (LF) project?

-No. This repo is for components that are intended for the eventual release to the LF OpenBMC project.
+No. This repo is for components that are intended for eventual release to the LF OpenBMC project.
 There are a number of reasons where things might be checked in here.
 For example: functionality that is still under discussion or in the LF OpenBMC project, features that have not gone through the level of testing or integration needed to be included in the OpenBMC